 Russell makes Devonshire Slipware, he likes the humble origins of the everyday medieval pot to its vibrant place in todays studio pottery.
-His pots are made for the kitchen and table, he wants them to be used and enjoyed in everyday life.
+His pots and vessels are made for the kitchen and table, he wants them to be used and enjoyed in everyday life.

 Russell's work is wheel thrown and slab built.
 Pots are to be used, so forms are simple and robust.
 Rims are rolled for strength and to mirror the chunky ring at the bottom; which is used for slipping and glazing.
 Handles are pulled from the pot as if they have grown there.
 Slip is dipped, poured, brushed, trailed and splashed with animated movements.
 Colour is achieved using oxides in slips.
 Pots are then oncefired in an electric kiln from 1100c – 1140c.